Share :

 As push notifications pass through the Internet data stream, the delay should be counted in milliseconds.
 Be careful, however, as Apple's push notification service (APNS) does not provide information on the delivery of your notification.
 Unlike your SMS service provider, who can tell you exactly which messages have been delivered.

 It's the #1 decision factor for companies.
-Notifications, push or SMS , are not necessarily opposed to each other.
-It all depends on the type of message and the objective of your communication, the profile and preferences of your target clientele and, above all, the budget and resources available.
+Push and SMS notifications are not necessarily mutually exclusive, depending on the type of message and objective, the profile and preferences of the target audience, and the budget and resources available.

 Push notifications